menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 # UX

-I wanted to create a website that would prove useful for anyone looking to view ratings for movies and tv shows and display them in a streamlined, no-nonsense layout.
-'Keep it simple' was the mantra I kept repeating to myself and I tried to keep every feature just one-click away.
+Ease of use was the main goal of this project.
+I wanted to keep the CRUD functionality within as few clicks as possible.
+I also decided to keep the layout to 3 seperate pages - Home/main, Add and Edit, and make navigation between them as simple and obvious as possible.

 ### **User Stories**

-Bearing in mind the features of other sites which frustrated me when using them, I created the following user stories:
+I wrote the following user stories to keep in mind during development:
-* As a user I want to be able to easily access movie review scores.
+* As a user I want to be able to easily record details about beers I am drinking or have drank previously.
-* As a user I want an easy to use site providing a streamlined experience, the opposite of what more established sites provide.
+* As a user I want a streamlined app experience with no features more than one click away.
-* As a user I want to be able to search for my movie with no difficulty and see results instantly.
+* As a user I want to be able to edit or delete previous entries.
-* As a user if I search for something that may have multiple results (such as 'Star Wars') than all relevant results should be displayed.
-* As a user I would like to discuss the movies I like or dislike with other users.
+* As a user I want to be able to record an entry with the minimal amount of info if I am in a rush.

 ### **Wire frames**

 I again used the Balsamiq desktop app to create my wireframes to use as reference points for the app.
-I focused on mobile first design, then tablet sizing and then desktop layout.
+I focused on mobile first design, then tablet and finally desktop layout.

 <details>
 <summary>Mobile - Main Page</summary>